 Which hours must you count as work time for employees?
 At first glance, this sounds like a silly question, but it's not.
 In this article, we'll look at times when you must pay an employee for working.

 Why It's Important to Know What's Considered Work Time

-The primary reason for calculating work time accurately is for payment of overtime.
+An important reason for calculating work time accurately is for payment of overtime.
 If a non-exempt employee works more than 40 hours in a workweek, he or she must be paid overtime at a rate of 1 1/2 times, per federal Department of Labor regulations.
-This includes all non-exempt employees and any lower-paid exempt employees who are entitled to overtime.
+This includes all non-exempt employees who paid an hourly rate and any lower-paid exempt employees who are entitled to overtime.

 What Is "Suffered or Permitted to Work?"